Salisbury-University/textual/src/analysis/TextAnalysis/README.md

-# SentimentAnalysis(using VADER: LEXICON APPROACH):
+# SentimentAnalysisVADER.py: (Sentiment Analysis using VADER: LEXICON APPROACH):

 ## What program does:
-  * Reads YouTube comments from a dataset
+  * Reads YouTube comments from a json file
-  * Uses VADER to evaluate the sentiment of YouTube Comments
+  * Uses VADER (Valence Aware Dictionary and sEntiment Reasoner) to evaluate the sentiment of YouTube Comments
   * Uses bounds to classify the sentiment of each comment
-  * Use our classifications to answer a question or get information about YouTube Comments.

-## What this will teach:
+## What this will demonstrate:
+  * What sentiment analysis is.
   * How to do sentiment analysis using a lexicon based approach
-  * What kinds of things we can learn about a "document" of text using this approach.
-  * Pros and Cons of a Lexicon Approach
+  * Pros and Cons of a lexicon based sentiment analysis approach

-# SentimentAnalysis(using MACHINE LEARNING APPROACH):
+# SentimentAnalysismlTOOL (Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):

-**Program for Tutorial Not Written Yet**

 ## What this will teach:
+* Read comments from the json file downloaded from our database.
+* The preprocess function is called to apply the preprocessing steps on the input dataset.
+This includes detecting the language of comments, evaluating the sentiment using VADER  removing stopwords, converting letters to lowercase, and lemmatization.
+* The distribution of sentiment evaluated by VADER is plotted using a bar chart.
+* The dataset is split into a training set and a testing set.
+* The comments in the training set are vectorized using CountVectorizer.
+* A logistic regression model is trained on the training set.
+* The accuracy score of the model is computed on both the training and test datasets.
+* Predictions are made on the test dataset, and a confusion matrix is plotted to visualize the results.
+* Classification report and F1 score are printed to evaluate the model's performance.
+* at the end, the code enters a loop where the user can enter their own YouTube comments to manually test their model, and the model predicts their sentiment (positive, neutral, negative).

+## What this will teach:
-  * How to do sentiment analysis using a machine learning approach
+  * How to do sentiment analysis on an unlabeled dataset.
-  * What kinds of things we can learn about a "document" of text using this approach.
+  * How to use VADER to create labels for an unlabeled textual dataset.
+  * A general pipeline of sentiment analysis using machine learning, from data preprocessing to model training and evaluation steps.
+(Multinomial Logistic Regression).
-  * Pros and Cons of a Machine Learning Approach
+  * Pros and cons of using a machine learning approach in this manner.